HackSucks/J2METube/README.md

 # update watch :O

-1.1.0 upcoming will have a slight UI redesign.
-1.1.1 (planned concept) will have ease of use functions to make it more intuitive and easy to use.
+~~1.1.0 upcoming will have a slight UI redesign.~~ 1.1.1 (planned concept) will have ease of use functions to make it more intuitive and easy to use.
-1.1.0's jar release will use MIDP 2.0 instead of 2.1 for maximum compatibility. every subsequent release will also use MIDP 2.0.
-CLDC 1.1 will be kept as it has some very important functions needed.

 ---

 # Bugs?